 Core Services:

-- Web Design & Development: Shopify, WordPress, Magento, and custom builds designed for UX clarity and conversion performance
+- Web design and development across Shopify, WordPress, Magento, and custom builds focused on conversion

 Why They Rank #1